 Snakes are most active in the spring, early summer, and fall.
 Most snakebites occur between April and October, when weather is warm and outdoor activities are popular.

-Although most snakes are not poisonous, there are several kinds of snakes in the United States that are poisonous.
+Although most snakes aren’t poisonous, there are several kinds of snakes in the United States that are poisonous.
 These include rattlesnakes, water moccasins (also called cottonmouths), copperheads, and coral snakes.

 Path to improved health